jo-m/gocatprint/README.md

   --printer-address ADDR
-                         device address to connect to, ignored if empty --dark-mode            more contrast, slower speed [default: true] --help, -h             display this help and exit
+                         device address to connect to, ignored if empty --dark-mode            more contrast, slower speed [default: true] --no-scale             do not scale input image, must be provided with 384px width [default: false] --no-dither            do not apply dithering to the image, use simple thresholding instead [default: false] --preview IMG-FILE     do not print, just write the (processed) image to the given file --help, -h             display this help and exit
 ```